ashraf-minhaj/AWS-IaCs-with-Terraform/README.md

 # IACs with Terraform
- Diffrente AWS Infrastructure resources written with Terraform.
+ Different AWS Infrastructure resources written with Terraform.

 -----------